ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 You also increase their hit points by your level (to a total of three times your level).
 Totems also gain the benefit of the Evasion rogue ability when using your Agility saving throw bonus.

-Lastly, if one of your totems are destroyed, you regain one-quarter the mana cost you spent on it.
+Lastly, if one of your totems is destroyed, you regain one-quarter the mana cost you spent on it.
 If you are traveling overland with totems out, they move with you.

 #### Channel Elements: Life-Link
-Starting at 2nd level, you may channel the elements and spend an action to cast effects spirit link spell (even if you normally cannot cast it).
-Furthermore, whenever a creature is healed, the healing is also distributed through the link as well.
+Starting at 2nd level, you may channel the elements and spend an action to replicate the effect of the spirit link spell (even if you normally cannot cast it).

+Furthermore, whenever a
+creature is healed, the healing is also distributed through the link as well.
 You may add this effect to as an existing spirit link spell as well by using channel divinity, so long as you were the one who cast it.

 #### Cleanse Spirit
 Starting at 6th level, you may use an action to cast the dispel magic spell (spell level equal to the highest spell level you can access) to any creature within 30 feet, but not on objects, areas, or creatures without spirits (such as Undead or Constructs).
 This may be used a number of times equal to your Spirit modifier (minimum 1).
-You may spend three uses to cast the remove curse instead with the same limitations.
+You may spend three uses of this ability to cast the remove curse spell instead with the same limitations.
 All expended uses are replenished at a long rest.
 To unwilling targets, this must be a ranged spell attack.

+\pagebreakNum

 Also, whenever you dispel any number of magical effects, you may choose to apply one of the following additional effects:

-\pagebreakNum

 * Allow the target to spend a hit dice to heal themselves
 * Deal 1d6 points of arcane damage for each spell level removed